CircleCI-Archived/cucumber-formatter/README.md

 Custom formatter for Cucumber that defends against [timecop](https://github.com/travisjeffery/timecop) overriding Time.now.

-Should be dumped into the features/support directory and specified with Cucumber's --format flag:
+The `_circleci_formatter.rb` file should be dumped into the features/support directory and specified with Cucumber's --format flag:

 ```
 bundle exec cucumber --format CircleCICucumberFormatter::CircleCIJson